Geraldo Perdomo Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Brewers pitching staff ranks 26th in the league.

-- The Brewers have the 12th-ranked team ERA across all league pitching staffs (4.08).
+- The Brewers have a 4.08 team ERA that ranks 13th across all MLB pitching staffs.

-- Brewers pitchers combine to give up 94 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- The Brewers rank 24th in baseball in home runs allowed (95 total, 1.3 per game).

-- Rea (3-4) gets the starting nod for the Brewers in his 12th start of the season.
-He has a 4.71 ERA in 57 1/3 innings pitched, with 52 strikeouts.
+- Teheran makes the start for the Brewers, his sixth of the season.
+He is 2-2 with a 1.78 ERA and 20 strikeouts in 30 1/3 innings pitched.

-- In his most recent outing on Wednesday against the Minnesota Twins, the righty tossed five innings, allowing four earned runs while surrendering five hits.
+- In his most recent outing on Saturday against the Pittsburgh Pirates, the right-hander went six innings, allowing two earned runs while surrendering one hit.

-- In 12 games this season, the 32-year-old has put up a 4.71 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .236 to opposing batters.
+- In five games this season, the 32-year-old has amassed an ERA of 1.78, with 5.9 strikeouts per nine innings.
+Opponents are hitting .202 against him.

 © 2023 Data Skrive.
 All rights reserved.